Lake District Native Species: A Comprehensive Guide to Flora and Fauna

 While not native to the Lake District, Highland cows have become an increasingly common sight in the region.
 These distinctive cattle, with their long horns and shaggy coats, are well-suited to the rugged terrain and changeable weather of the Lake District.
 Visitors can often spot them grazing in fields and on hillsides throughout the national park.

-See also Lake District Literature: A Comprehensive Guide to the Region's Literary Heritage
+See also Lake District Geography: A Comprehensive Guide to England's Most Picturesque Region

 For more information on these iconic bovines, including their history and characteristics, check out our detailed guide on Highland cows.